connortbot/connortbot/README.md

 [New Sensai](https://github.com/connortbot/new-sensai)

 ### Past Work
 Unfortunately, much of my past work is copyrighted and private due to software contracting terms.
 Furthermore, some of them were designed specifically for organizations.
+You are free to look at my old code!
 These include Google Cloud, Google Drive, and Minecraft server management softwares, and an unfinished game called "Astro Impero".
 You can also view my arbitrage betting software, [SimplArb](https://github.com/connortbot/simplarb).